parrt/cs601/projects/doublekey.md

 ## Grading

-A continuous integration build server will run your program by cloning your repo, building it, and running some unit tests like this:
+A continuous integration build server will run your program by cloning your repo, building it, and running some unit tests using a method that is equivalent to the following:

 ```
 $ java -cp .:yourcode TerencesTestRig
 ```

-Where ``yourcode`` is a jar or directory that I build from your source.
+Where ``yourcode`` is a jar or directory that the server builds from your source.
 That invocation will launch my ``TerencesTestRig.main()`` method and I will check the results.

 Here's an example of how to use the new map interface: